Our mission is simple

 What we do

-Thank you for your interest in donating!
-The majority of our funding comes from individual donors like you, and we wouldn’t be able to operate without your generous contributions.
-To donate, you may use the donate button at the top of the page, or you can send us an email at hello@theopencode.org for other donation options.
-All donations are secured and powered by GoFundMe.
+Thank you for your interest in investing in our cause.
+We wouldn’t be able to operate without the generous contributions we receive from our individual donors and corporate partners.
+To donate, you may use the donate button at the top of the page.
+We are proud members of the PayPal Giving Fund, and the button will allow you to make a secure payment through their platform.
+You can send us an email at hello@theopencode.org for other donation options.
+We’ve had donors send crypto, cash, and more!

 Far.
 And wide.